milanglacier/yarepl.nvim/README.md

 2. `3REPLSendOperator` sends the motion to REPL 3.

-3. `REPLSendOperator ipython` sends the motion to the closest ipython REPL relative to id `1`.
+3. `REPLSendOperator ipython` sends the motion to the attached ipython REPL if there is one for the current buffer; otherwise, it uses the closest ipython REPL relative to id `1`.

 4. `3REPLSendOperator ipython` sends the motion to the closest ipython REPL relative to id `3`.